DFPercush/PhysicalQuantity/README.txt

-	PhysicalQuantity is an C++ class library which allows direct arithmetic operations on values including the basic units of distance, mass, time, temperature, and charge (or current), as well as any other units derived from these quantities.
+	PhysicalQuantity is an C++ class library which allows direct arithmetic operations on values including the basic units of distance, mass, time, temperature, and current, as well as any other units derived from these quantities.
 This allows different teams working on a project to operate in their preferred units without things going boom.
 	It keeps track of the dimensions of a value during all calculations, and